 Some states require that their phlebotomists be certified for them to be allowed to practice.
-Therefore after graduating with a degree, one will still be expected to sit for another certification exam.
-The requirements for this exam may differ from state to state which makes it necessary to enquire with the states board to understand the requirements.
-This will help to ensure that one is able to finish the training within the shortest time period possible.
+The requirements for this exam may differ from state to state so it's important to inquire with the states board to understand the requirements.

 Phlebotomy is a crucial part of human health as it helps in diagnosis of various types of diseases.
 So many diseases have similar symptoms and the only way to ascertain what kind of infection one is suffering from is through blood testing.
 Phlebotomy has also made it easier to test blood sugar levels for people suffering from diabetes and also collecting blood samples to be used for DNA tests.

-To become a phlebotomist and have access to this challenging, yet rewarding career, one must complete phlebotomy training courses and develop necessary skills and abilities that will allow him/her to work in reputable hospitals, clinics and healthcare facilities.
+To become a phlebotomist one must complete phlebotomy training courses and the develop necessary skills and abilities that will allow him/her to work in reputable hospitals, clinics and healthcare facilities.

 Most phlebotomy training courses also cover knowledge on handling hazardous materials, as well as used needles, syringes, blood-culture bottles, dermal puncture devices and others of this type.
 Appropriate bedside manner and social skills are also a part of a successful phlebotomist’s abilities, as they have to ensure the patient’s comfort and ease at all times.